sam-cogan/arm-ttk-extension/README.md

 ![CI](https://github.com/sam-cogan/arm-ttk-extension/workflows/CI/badge.svg)

+**A new Cross-Platform version of this extension is now availiable [here](https://marketplace.visualstudio.com/items?itemName=Sam-Cogan.ARMTTKExtensionXPlatform), which supports Windows and Linux build agents.
+I reccomend you switch to this version when possible.
+The old and new extensions will run side-by-side so you can transition easily.
+Updates for the Windows only extension will continue for a while, but it will be deprecated eventually.
+Questions and issue with the cross platform extension can be raised [here](https://github.com/sam-cogan/arm-ttk-extension-xplatform)**

 An Azure DevOps Extension for running Azure Resource Manager Template Tool Kit tests as part of your build or release pipeline.

 Currently this extension can only be used on Windows build agents.